 Third, some prefer not use corn syrup because corn is more often than not genetically modified.
 According to Medical News Today since GMO’s are so new, little is known about the long-term effects and safety.

-There are many different types of sugar, including white sugar, brown sugar, vanilla sugar, powdered sugar, and demerara sugar.
+There are many different types of sugar, including white sugar, brown sugar, vanilla sugar, powdered sugar, turbinado sugar, and demerara sugar.

-When a recipe (any recipe, not just mine) says “sugar” without specifying anything else, it is regular white sugar.
+When a recipe calls for “sugar” without specifying anything else, it’s referring to regular white sugar.

 White sugar (sometimes called granulated sugar, table sugar, or white granulated sugar) is made of either beet sugar or cane sugar, which has undergone a refining process.
-It is the easiest to find and

-Brown sugar is white sugar with molasses added to it.
 It is commonly used in chocolate chip cookie recipes, and it’s rare for a recipe that calls for brown sugar not to also call for white sugar as well.

 When a recipe calls for “brown sugar” but doesn’t specify what type (light or dark), it is referring to light brown sugar.